shptech92/netflix_sql_project/README.md

 # Future Scope
 1. Build a live dashboard (Power BI/Tableau) on top of these queries for interactive exploration.

-2.Extend the country/genre analysis with time-series forecasting to predict future content trends.
+2. Extend the country/genre analysis with time-series forecasting to predict future content trends.